alessandromigliore/InteractiveClassicalArt/README.md

 - Architecture [document](https://github.com/alessandromigliore/InteractiveClassicalArt/blob/master/Architecture.md) providing details on the technical aspects of the service.

-- Evaluation [document](https://github.com/alessandromigliore/InteractiveClassicalArt/blob/master/Evaluation.md) providing details on how to evaluate the produc
+- Evaluation [document](https://github.com/alessandromigliore/InteractiveClassicalArt/blob/master/Evaluation.md) providing details on how to evaluate the service.

 - [Video presentation]() of the service and the evaluation plan.
 - [Video presentation]() of the technical approach and architecture.